 To Connect the WiModem232

-The sequence of photos above show how to connect the WiModem232 to the serial port.
+The sequence of photos at the beginning of this article shows how to connect the WiModem232 to the serial port.
 The steps are:

 - Obtain a long 25-pin serial cable (about 6 foot).
 Because the WiModem232 operates over WiFi, a long cable can be used to help position the WiModem232 where there is better reception.
 If there is no reception issue, a short cable can be used.